tsmuse/codelikeadesigner/basics.md

 You can read more about special selectors here, but if they are confusing to you right now, don’t worry about it.
 It will all make sense soon.

 ##### Linking the files together
 Remember when I said there was a link tag that links files together?
 That’s the tag we use to get our CSS to actually manipulate our HTML.
-The link tag has three attributes to remember:
+The ‘<link>’ tag has three attributes to remember:
 * src —— the location of the css file
 * rel —— the relevance of the link to this HTML document.
 This will always be “stylesheet” when we’re linking stylesheets.
 * type —— the type of the file we’re linking to, this will always be “text/css” when we’re linking stylesheets.